JS3 block viewer

 👉🏽 Code running out of order and off the thread

 When we call setTimeout we send a function call to a client side Web API.
 The code isn’t executing in our single thread any more, so we can run the next line.
-The countdown is happening, but it’s not happening in our thread.
+The countdown is happening, but it’s not happening in code we control.

 A callback is our function call, sent back to us through the event loop, for us to run.